kubevela/kubevela.github.io/docs/getting-started/introduction.md

 ## What is KubeVela?

-KubeVela is a modern software delivery platform that makes it easier and faster to deliver and manage applications across hybrid, multi-cloud environments.
+KubeVela is a modern software delivery control plane.
+The goal is to make deploying and operating applications across today's hybrid, multi-cloud environments easier, faster and more reliable.
-Applications created with KubeVela use the best practices of modern applications by default: they are able to scale with clouds, they use infrastructure as code, they are observable, and they are secure.

 ![](../resources/what-is-kubevela.png)

 ## Key Features

-* **Unified Application Delivery Experience**

-    KubeVela introduces a [unified and extensible model (OAM)](https://oam.dev/) that can glue and orchestrate all of your IaC based infrastructure configuration.
-As a result, KubeVela provides simple user experience for modern application delivery.

-* **Automated Deployment across Clusters**

-    KubeVela natively supports multi-cluster/hybrid-cloud scenarios such as promotion across clusters, high availability between clusters, automated cloud infrastructure provision.

-* **Enterprise-Grade Security**

-    KubeVela provides enterprise-grade security with fine-grained and custom RBAC, multi-cluster authorization, and first-class LDAP integrations.

-* **Centralized Management and Observability**

-    KubeVela provides a unified control plane for modeling, provisioning, and deploying applications.
-The centralized management reduces the burden of looking over each clusters and gives unified experience across platforms.
-It greatly improve efficiency around troubleshooting and debugging when things go wrong.
+* **Deployment as Code**

+    Declare your deployment plan as workflow, run it automatically with any CI/CD or GitOps system, extend or re-program the workflow steps with CUE.
+No add-hoc scripts, no dirty glue code, just deploy.
+The deployment workflow in KubeVela is powered by [Open Application Model](https://oam.dev/).

-* **Declarative and Highly Extensible Workflow**
+* **Built-in security and compliance building blocks**

-    KubeVela drives the delivery process with a declarative workflow, it provides automated canary and blue-green deployments with verification and rollback.
-After the workflow finished, it keeps the reconciliation loops to prevent any unexpected configuration drifts.
+    Choose from the wide range of LDAP integrations we provided out-of-box, enjoy multi-cluster authorization that is fully automated, pick and apply fine-grained RBAC modules and customize them per your own supply chain requirements.

+* **Multi-cloud/hybrid-environments app delivery as first-class citizen**

+    Progressive rollout across test/staging/production environments, automatic canary, blue-green and continuous verification, rich placement strategy across clusters and clouds, fully managed cloud environments provision.

 ## KubeVela vs. Other Software

 ### KubeVela vs. CI/CD (GitHub Actions, GitLab, CircleCI, Jenkins, etc.)

 KubeVela is a continuous delivery platform that works at downstream of your CI process.
-So you will reuse the CI process you already adopted, and KubeVela will take over CD process by empowering it with modern application delivery best practices, such as hybrid/multi-cloud promotion workflow, unified cloud resource provision/binding, and much more.
-KubeVela is fully declarative by design, it natively supports GitOps if you want.
+So you will reuse the CI process you already adopted, and KubeVela will take over CD process by empowering it with modern application delivery best practices, such as declarative deployment plan as workflow, hybrid/multi-cloud resource provision/binding, security and compliance, and much more.
+It natively supports GitOps if you want.

 > Feel free to check the [Integrating with Jenkins](./tutorials/jenkins) or [GitOps](./case-studies/gitops) documentation for more details.